 Now may the God of peace Himself sanctify you entirely; and may your spirit and soul and body be preserved complete, without blame at the coming of our Lord Jesus Christ.
 24 Faithful is He who calls you, and He also will bring it to pass.
 1 Thessalonians 5:23-24 (NASB)

-Even though Christ already completed the perfect work of justification and we are sure that God will certainly finish what he has begun at the resurrection, we are still waiting in confident expectation to see it and experience it, which, by the way, is the actual definition of hope (Greek: elpis).
+Even though Christ already completed the perfect work of justification and we are sure that God will certainly finish what he has begun at the resurrection, we must wait for it in confident expectation, which, by the way, is the actual definition of hope (Greek: elpis).

-This is what it means to hope.
-We confidently wait for what God has promised, knowing that he will keep his word.
+To hope is to confidently wait for what God has promised, knowing that he will keep his word.

 Even though justification is a once-for-all completed work and our glorification will also be once and for all at the resurrection, the transformative effects of God’s grace are being worked out in our lives on a daily basis.